huggingface/hub-docs/docs/hub/datasets-image.md

 └── train.parquet
 ```

-Images columns are of type struct with a binary field "bytes" for the image data and a string field "path" for the image file name or path.
+Image columns are of type _struct_, with a binary field `"bytes"` for the image data and a string field `"path"` for the image file name or path.
-Then you can specify the feature types of the columns directly in YAML in the README header, for example:
+You can specify the feature types of the columns directly in YAML in the README header, for example:

 ```yaml
 dataset_info: